This classic French bacon and frisée salad is served warm. The dressing is made with the hot rendered fat from the bacon and served with poached eggs.

 Bring a pot of water to a bare simmer.
 Create a clockwise swirling motion with a ladle to create a whirlpool then carefully crack each egg individually into the pot, being careful to space them out.
 Cook until the whites are just set and the yolk is runny, about 3 minutes.
 Use a slotted spoon to remove the eggs and set them aside on a plate.

-Return the pan used to cook the bacon to medium heat, and add the vinegar to the hot pan.
+Remove the pan from heat and add the vinegar.
 Be careful as the mixture may sputter.
 Add the mustard, whisking to combine.

-Bring the mixture to a boil and let the mixture reduce to about half.
-Pour the vinegar mixture over the salad and toss to combine.
+Bring the mixture to a boil and let the mixture reduce slightly.

 Season with freshly ground pepper and serve hot with poached eggs over the top.
-Garnish with chives.
+Garnish with chives (optional).
 Serve immediately.

 Rate + Review